MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    > The **Matching conditions** tile displays only if multiple entities were selected.

 1. Choose what you want to update:
-   - [Source fields](#edit-source-fields) to add or remove attributes or entities or change attribute types.
+   - [Source fields](#edit-source-fields) to add attributes or entities or change attribute types.
+To remove an attribute, see [Remove a unified field](#remove-a-unified-field).
+To remove an entity, see [Remove a unified entity](#remove-a-unified-entity).
    - [Duplicate records](#manage-deduplication-rules) to manage deduplication rules or merge preferences.
    - [Matching conditions](#manage-match-rules) to update matching rules across two or more entities.
    - [Unified customer fields](#manage-unified-fields) to combine or exclude fields.
 You can also group related profiles into clusters.